 - Christopher Columbus was Italian so Italian-Americans celebrate the day as a celebration of their heritage.

 - There are no portraits known to exist of Columbus.
-So nobody is sure how he looked like.
+So nobody nowadays is quite sure how he looked.

-- The main goal of his expedition was to chart a western sea route to India and China as well as to the island in Asia with spices and gold.
+- The main goal of his expedition was to chart a western sea route to India and China as well as to the islands in Asia with spices and gold.